 Essential Oil Quality Considerations:

 Many companies sell high quality essential oils.
 Some do not.
-As with anything you plan to put on or in your body, it pays to read labels and learn about the company you get your oils from.
-Look for a brand that discloses how their oils are purified, implements state-of-the-art quality control testing, and offers the right kind of convenience for you.
-Be sure you buy 100% pure oils that are either food or therapeutic grade.
+As with anything you plan to put on or in your body, it pays to read labels and learn about the company you buy your oils from.
+Look for a brand that discloses how their oils are purified, implements state-of-the-art quality control testing, and buy 100% pure oils that are either food or therapeutic grade.

 Carrier Oil Quality Considerations:

 You may use any high quality, organic, food or therapeutic grade (edible) vegetable oil for a carrier oil.
 Avoid using common cooking oils, as these may contain pesticide residues.
-I like using fractionated coconut oil, which is basically tasteless and odor free.
-When I want to spice things up a bit with a little flavor, I use a high quality, extra virgin olive oil, such as Sola Stella Extra Virgin Olive Oil
+Organic, fractionated coconut oil, which is basically tasteless and odor free, is popular as a carrier oil.
+I use a high quality, extra virgin olive oil, such as Sola Stella Extra Virgin Olive Oil.

 Note: I am not affiliated with the company that makes Sola Stella.
-However, I have toured their farm, I buy their oils, and I enjoy both the flavor of the oil and the efforts the folks at the Texas Hill Country Olive Country make to produce a pure, healthy, organic, olive oil.
+However, I have toured their farm, and I appreciate the Texas Hill Country Olive Company’s efforts to produce a pure, healthy, organic, olive oil.

 Use glass or stainless steel measuring utensils to combine the above ingredients and mix thoroughly.
 Store in a colored glass bottle (I find 2 ounce dropper bottles convenient) at room temperature away from sunlight.
 Use the mixture topically like you might use an old fashioned vapor rub.
 You may rub a few drops on your chest, throat, or forehead.
 If using food or therapeutic grade oils, you may also place two or three drops of LLP Relief Mix in an ounce of water.
 Swish gently in your mouth, and swallow.
 Repeat 2-3 times if necessary.
 Do not exceed more than 10 repetitions in an hour.